liwuqiong/liwuqiong.github.io/_posts/2023-10/2023-10-23-Back into control.md

 description: After days of indulging into tons of useless stuffs, I am aware of that things should be back into control.
 summary:
 category: daily
-tags: [blogging, production, writing, descipline, planning]
+tags: [blogging, productivity, writing, discipline, planning]
 ---

 Things seem to be out of control the other days.
 I have thrown too much time into unimportant things.
 Enerny exhausted, but low productive.